What We Found

 dead-end with a bit of pluck and a twelve-point

-turn, and then the wheels began to spin
+turn, and then the wheels began to spin,

 and somewhere in Blue Ridge

 you started to cry.
-We thought that
+We thought that we were

 Comments